3036662/ALT_TestApp1/README.md

 App consists of shared library and executable.

-## Install prebuilt packages
-Packages are built for ALT Linux workstaion 10

 ### Dependencies
 App depends on json11 and curl libraries
 To install (you need super user rights):